khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ## Styling

-Apply white space to tables so your reader can make sense of it.
-It is also important to separate the data so that each element can be individually identified and read as separate from the others.
+Use white space in tables to improve scannability, visually separating data elements so that each can be individually identified and read as separate from the others.

-To help with styling, allow horizontal lines between rows to visualy separate content.
+To help with styling, use horizontal lines between rows to visually separate content.
 Avoid any border or frame surrounding the table.
-Tables should not be set to look like nets with every number enclosed.
+Do not style tables to look like nets, with every number enclosed.

 Do not appply vertical lines between columns.
 In general, tables without vertical lines look better and are easier to scan and read.

 ## Responsiveness

-Users could be viewing the application on any device, so ensure the table will be usable whether displayed on mobile, tablet or desktop.
+Users may view an application on any device, so ensure the table will be usable whether displayed on mobile, tablet, or desktop.

 Todo: Add description of how the table behabes on responsive views

 ## Accessibility

-Using proper semantic markup is a must so that the users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.
+Use proper semantic markup, so that users of screen readers can navigate through the table one cell at a time, hearing column and row headers spoken to them.

-* `<th>` shouldn’t contain heading elements.
+* `<th>` should not contain heading elements.
 * `<th>` should be descriptive and relevant.
-* `<th>` should have the `scope` attribute defined to establish relationships between the table headings and rows/columns. e.g., `<th scope="col">`.
+* `<th>` should have a defined `scope` attribute to establish relationships between the table headings and rows/columns; for example, `<th scope="col">`.
 * `<caption>` should be used to provide a title for a table.
 * `<caption>` should be an immediate child element of `<table>`.